christianvuerings/jquery-lifestream/README.md

 grant all privileges on database calcentral_test to calcentral_test;
 ```

-(If your PostgreSQL server is managed externally, you'll probably need to create a schema that matches the database username.
-See CLC-893 for details.)

-6. Fork this repository, then:
+1. Fork this repository, then:
 ```bash
 git clone git@github.com:[your_github_acct]/calcentral.git
 ```

-7. Go inside the `calcentral` repository
+1. Go inside the `calcentral` repository
 ```bash
 cd calcentral
 # Answer "yes" if it asks you to trust a new .rvmrc file.
 ```

-8. Install jruby
+1. Install jruby
 ```bash
 rvm get head
 rvm install jruby-1.7.3